isomerpages/tp-virtualcampus/media/sports/_posts/2022-06-20-post-10 Pin Bowling.md

 </td>
 <td rowspan="1" colspan="1">
 <p>In recent years, this popular sport has gained a strong following in Singapore
 among secondary and tertiary students.
-Similarly, the TP Bowling Team (Men &amp; Women) attracts all levels of bowlers, and our best bowlers compete in the Polytechnic-ITE (POL-ITE) and Institute-Varsity Polytechnic (IVP) Games annually.
+Similarly, the TP Bowling Teams (Men &amp; Women) attract all levels of bowlers, and our best bowlers compete in the Polytechnic-ITE (POL-ITE) and Institute-Varsity Polytechnic (IVP) Games annually.
 <br>